The 7D

 The 7D is an American animated television series produced by Disney Television Animation, which premiered on Disney XD on July 7, 2014.
-It is a re-imagining of the title characters from the 1937 film Snow White and the Seven Dwarfs by Walt Disney Animation Studios, and their adventures prior to the introduction of Snow White.
+It is a re-imagining of the title characters from the 1937 film Snow White and the Seven Dwarfs by Walt Disney Animation Studios.
 The first season consisted of 24 episodes.
 On December 2, 2014, the series was renewed for a second season.
 On April 25, 2016, Disney XD announced that the series would be cancelled after two seasons.
-The show aired its final episode on November 5, 2016.
-44 episodes were produced.
+The show aired its final episode on November 5, 2016, with 44 episodes produced.